-Today, most Japanese brides choose the white traditional Japanese uchikake dress, because of its pure and elegant beauty.
+Today, most Japanese brides choose the traditional white Japanese uchikake dress because of its pure and elegant beauty.

 Shiromuku has a round tail and is long enough to reach the ground.
 It also comes with a white cloth headband called tsunokakushi.

 Yukata has a similar shape to kimono but uses cotton fabric, thin and light, easy to absorb sweat, and brings comfort to the wearer.
 Thus, the yukata is for summer and spring due to warmer weather and more effortless movement.

 Nowadays, yukata are at summer festivals or after bathing.
 In the past, Japanese people wore yukatas as pajamas with simple seams and colors; today, it has become a favorite summer outfit of Japanese youth, so it gradually becomes more eye-catching.

 In addition, people wear yukata at Bon-Odori, a famous Japanese summer festival.
 Japanese tourists can also see people wearing yukata at traditional local inns especially.